 ACS Book Club

-The ACS Book Club Fall Reading List is here!
+The ACS Book Club Reading List is here!

-ACS is delighted to announce the three, outstanding books being featured this fall as part of the ACS Book Club.
-Please stay tuned for information regarding Book Talks this fall with each of our authors.
+ACS is delighted to announce the three, outstanding books being featured as part of the ACS Book Club.
+Please stay tuned for information regarding upcoming Book Talks with each of our authors.

 Dollars for Life: The Antiabortion Movement and the Fall of the Republican Establishment

 In her new book, Dollars for Life, legal historian and Martin Luther King Jr. Professor of Law at U.C.
 Davis School of Law Mary Zeigler offers a surprising view of the slow drift to extremes in American politics—and explains how it had everything to do with the strange intersection of right-to-life politics and campaign spending.

 Authors Mariame Kaba and Andrea J. Ritchie detail why policing doesn’t stop violence, instead perpetuating widespread harm; outline the many failures of contemporary police reforms; and explore demands to defund police, divest from policing, and invest in community resources to create greater safety through a Black feminist lens.
 Centering survivors of state, interpersonal, and community-based violence, and highlighting uprisings, campaigns, and community-based projects, No More Police makes a compelling case for a world where the tools required to prevent, interrupt, and transform violence in all its forms are abundant.